 Cavalline (b.
 1982) received his BA in Studio Arts from the University of Pittsburgh in 2004 and a Digital Design Diploma from the Art Institute of Pittsburgh in 2009.
 Recent exhibitions include; The 45th Regional Juried Exhibition, Hoyt Center for the Arts, New Castle PA 2018 - Physique, Panza Gallery, 2018 - Humans Being, Percolate Gallery, Pittsburgh PA 2017, John Riegert: A Multi-Media Visual Art Exhibition, Space, Pittsburgh PA 2016 and Salon Show, The Gallery Four, Pittsburgh PA 2016.
 He is also the Arts, Culture, and History Specialist for the City of Pittsburgh.

-View Tony Cavalline's 2018 BoxHeart Exhibition, Say Nothing of My Fable, on Artsy and Stay Tuned for his Upcoming BoxHeart Exhibition in 2021!
+View images from Cavalline's 2018 BoxHeart Exhibition, Say Nothing of My Fable.
+Cavalline's Upcoming BoxHeart Exhibition is in 2021.